-COMCEC Strategy, adopted during the 4th Extraordinary Islamic Summit held in Makkah on 14-15 August 2012, envisages Working Group Meetings as one of the instruments for its implementation.
+The COMCEC Strategy, adopted during the 4th Extraordinary Islamic Summit held in Makkah Al-Mukarramah on 14-15 August 2012, envisages Working Group Meetings as one of the main instruments for its implementation.
 Through the Working Groups, country experts get the chance of elaborating the issues thoroughly in the respective cooperation areas and sharing their good practices and experience.
-The Working Groups are established for each cooperation area defined by the Strategy, namely (i) Trade, (ii) Transport and Communications, (iii) Tourism, (iv) Agriculture, (v) Poverty Alleviation, and (vi) Finance.
+The Working Groups are established for each cooperation area defined by the Strategy, namely Trade, Transport and Communication, Tourism, Agriculture, Poverty Alleviation, and Finance.

-The COMCEC Outlooks are prepared in each cooperation area of the Strategy with a view to explore the global trends and current situation in the OIC Member States in the respective area and enrich discussions during the Working Groups Meetings by providing up-to-date data.
+The COMCEC Outlooks are prepared in each cooperation area of the Strategy with a view to exploring the global trends and current situation in the OIC Member Countries in the respective area and enriching the discussions during the Working Groups Meetings by providing up-to-date data.